For skiers, lighted trails

 Blueberry Ridge Pathway south of Marquette.
 These trails, managed by Van Riper State Park, include 1.7 miles that are lighted until 10 p.m.

-Algonquin Pathway in Sault Ste.
+Algonquin Ski Trail in Sault Ste.
 Marie.
-These trails on the west edge of town, managed by Brimley State park, include 2 miles that are lighted.
+These trails on the west edge of town, managed by Brimley State Park, include 2 miles that are lighted.

 McHenry County Conservation District has installed solar lights on trails in two of its parks.
 From November through early March, they're on until 9 p.m.